SpinalHDL/SpinalDoc/spinal/core/utils.md

 | Cat(x : Data*) | Bits | Concatenate all arguments, the first in MSB, the last in LSB |

 ## Frequency and time
-Spinal HDL has a little syntax to have a smooth declaration of frequency and time value :
+SpinalHDL HDL has a little syntax to have a smooth declaration of frequency and time value :

 ```scala
 val frequency = 100 MHz